Adaptive Enhancement of Extreme Low-Light Images: Experiments

 \subsection{Quantitative Comparisons}

-~\Cref{results_output} presents the PSNR and SSIM metrics for various experiments designed to evaluate the different approaches.
+\Cref{results_output_A,results_output_B,results_output_C,results_output_D} presents the PSNR and SSIM metrics for various experiments designed to evaluate the different approaches.
 Each section (A-D) represents a different experiment.
 The left column shows the different methods and their training protocols.
 The input for both training and testing is a dark image with an exposure time of 0.1s.
 For each method, the ground truth exposure times that were used for training (1s/5s/10s) are shown with each model (using the $\Rightarrow$).

-In ~\cref{results_output}.A we train the SID model for every single input and output exposure independently.
-By testing the model on the same exposure as trained, we obtain the optimal achievable restoration accuracy as the model is specialized on a single exposure time.
-Testing on other exposures (e.g., training on 5s and testing on 10s) shows that the resulting enhanced image quality is significantly reduced, which is the key limitation of single-output methods.
-The goal of our approach is to overcome this and achieve high restoration quality of the continuous range of possible exposure times with a single model.
+In ~\cref{results_output_A}.A we train the SID model for every single input and output intensity (and exposure) independently.
+Note that SID is optimized for a single output only.
+By testing the model on the same exposure as trained, we obtain the optimal achievable restoration accuracy as the model is specialized on a single intensity level.
+Testing on other exposures (e.g., training on 5s and testing on ground truth image of 10s by setting $\alpha_1$ to the optimal value) shows that the resulting enhanced image quality is significantly reduced, which is the key limitation of single-output methods.
+The goal of our approach is to overcome this and achieve high restoration quality over the continuous range of possible exposure times with a single model.

-~\Cref{results_output}.B evaluates the ability to train single-output approaches (\cite{chen2018learning,wei2018deep}) to generalize to multiple output exposures.
-We train the models based on all possible output exposures and evaluate their ability to enhance specific exposure times within the trainable range.
-It can be seen that using multiple ground-truth exposures with models that are designed to output only a single one reduces the restoration quality for all the possible outputs.
+~\Cref{results_output_B}.B evaluates the ability to train single-output approach(\cite{chen2018learning}) to generalize to multiple output exposures.
+We train the model based on all possible output exposures and evaluate its ability to enhance specific exposure times within the trainable range.
+It can be seen that using multiple ground-truth exposures with a model that is designed to output only a single one reduces the restoration quality for all the possible outputs.

-We compare our approach with previous continuous methods. ~\Cref{results_output}.C presents the results for one of the most common use-cases: where the optimal exposure time is within the trainable range in runtime.
+We compare our approach with state-of-the-art adaptive methods. ~\Cref{results_output_C}.C presents the results for one of the most common use-cases: where the optimal exposure time is within the trainable range in runtime.
 We train the models to enhance input images with an exposure of 0.1s and a ground truth exposure range of [1s,10s].
 At inference time, the models can enhance an image to a range of exposures and the specific one is selected.
 We evaluate the models with input images of 0.1s and optimal output exposure of 5s.
 It can be seen that our approach outperforms all other methods.